hadongkyoun/hadongkyoun/README.md

 ### Thank u for visiting my Github👍

+<h1>What I focusing on</h>
-I'm focused on back-end  😊😊
+I'm focused on back-end😊😊<br>
-I'm studying for being talented person than just getting a job.
+I'm studying for being talented person than just getting a job.<br>
-I want to make something that change the world more comfortable!🌍
+I want to make something that change the world more comfortable!🌍<br>

 I'm studying Servlet&JSP and Spring5 now for make Digital Diary Community📚
 <!--